hkoge/towmagkit/README.md

 # TowMagKit

-**TowMagkit** is a Python-based processing suite for marine towed total-field magnetometer data.
-It supports **cesium and proton precession magnetometers**, and provides end-to-end workflows from raw logs to geophysically corrected, publication-ready outputs.
-Built-in compatibility with GMT/x2sys makes it suitable for integration with existing geophysical toolchains.
+**TowMagKit** is a Python-based processing suite for marine towed total-field magnetometer data, supporting both cesium and proton precession sensors.
+It provides an end-to-end workflow from raw sensor logs to geophysically corrected, publication-ready outputs, including:

+- Conversion of raw logs to intermediate ASCII format
+- Moving-average smoothing
+- Cable-layback correction to align magnetometer and GPS positions
+- IGRF subtraction via IAGA-VMOD/ppigrf
+- Diurnal-variation correction using observatory data
+- Segmentation into straight survey legs and turning intervals
+- Crossover leveling based on the Ishihara method

+All outputs are formatted for compatibility with GMT/x2sys.
+While TowMagKit natively applies crossover correction via the Ishihara method, x2sys-based workflows are also supported through optional bundled bash scripts, allowing seamless integration into existing processing pipelines if desired.

 ## Pipeline Scripts